Configuration File Loader¶

 stdio_timeout: 30.0

-Fuzzing Configuration
+Fuzzing Configuration¶

 # Fuzzing behavior

-mode: "tools" # tools, protocol, both
+mode: "tools" # tools, protocol, resources, prompts, all

 phase: "aggressive" # realistic, aggressive, both